 - 1) Perform all maintenance once a year even if hour level has not been reached.

 - 2) Consult manufacturer's maintenance schedule, note on chart.

 - 3) Whenever necessary.

-- 4) More often if necessary.
+- More often if necessary.

 - 5) After first 50 hours.

-6) To insure that your engine stays in compliance with applicable EPA & CARB emission standards, the following additional maintenance procedures & intervals must be maintained.
+- To insure that your engine stays in compliance with applicable EPA & CARB emission standards, the following additional maintenance procedures & intervals must be maintained.

-1500 Hours: Fuel injectors are to be removed & injector tips cleaned.
+1500 August Englisherters are to be removed & injector time cleaned. - 1500 Hours: Fuel injectors are to be removed & injector tips cleaned.
 3000 Hours: Fuel injectors removed for adjustment, cleaning, & repair.